MarkHaoxiang/mvp-score-modelling/presentation.md

 This is the SDE for conditional generation.
 <!-- shows equation -->
 The gradient-based methods aim to estimate the gradient of the log probability.
 Unfortunately, that is usually not tractable.
-Using bayes rule, however, we get 2 more tractable terms <!-- equation -->
+Using bayes rule, however, we get 2 terms.
+One can be approximated with the score function, the other with a heuristic.= <!-- equation -->

 For the task of class-conditional generation, we first train a noise-conditional classifier.
 We would softmax then log the classifier outputs to get the log probability, followed by backprogation to calculate its gradient.